Vehicle Retirement Frequently Asked Questions (FAQs)

 19. Can the dismantler give me a ride home?

 No. You are responsible for arranging your own transportation home.

-15. Where can I get more information?
+20. Where can I get more information?

 Contact CAP at (866) 272-9642.
-CAP agents are available to answer calls Monday through Friday, 8:10 a.m. to 4:30 p.m.
-BAR offices are closed on Saturdays, Sundays, and state holidays.
+CAP agents are available to answer calls Monday through Friday from 8:10 a.m. to 4:30 p.m., with the exception of state holidays.